AgentXLP/coopdx-mods/README.md

 # agent-ex-coop-mods
-This repo contains every sm64ex-coop mod I've made.
+This repo contains every sm64ex-coop mod I feel like making "public" here.
+(Nobody checks this repo anyway so if I dropped the coolest mod ever it would take like 6 months for someone to find it.)

 ## Grand Theft Mario - guns in sm64ex-coop